Nourishing Miso Soup

 blog post nourishing miso soup jennifer raye

 Miso is a fermented paste usually made from cooked soybeans, koji, salt, and a grain such as rice or barley.
 Most likely, you’ll find several types of miso in the refrigerated section of your local health food or grocery store.
-Every variety of miso has a different flavour; from rich savory red miso’s to sweet delicate white ones, so experiment and see which you prefer.
+Every variety of miso has a different flavour; from rich, savoury red misos to sweet, delicate white ones, so experiment and see which you prefer.

 Along wth providing an array of vitamins and minerals, it’s also a good protein source (especially for vegetarians), and provides all essential amino acids.
 It also has a positive effect on immune health.
-Some studies even show a positive effect for cancer patients, and radiation exposure.
+Some studies even show a positive impact for cancer patients and radiation exposure.

 Miso paste is very versatile.
 Use it for dips, salad dressings, sauces, and soup.
 Below you’ll find one of my go-to recipes for a wonderful miso soup to enjoy on a chilly winter day.
 It’s even a great breakfast meal!